dyhes/zulip/docs/tutorials/life-of-a-request.md

 The `data` argument is a Python object which can be converted to a JSON string and has a default value of an empty Python dictionary.

-Zulip stores additional metadata it has associated with that HTTP request in a `RequestNotes` object, which is primarily accessed in common code used in all requests (middleware, logging, rate limiting, etc.).
+Aloha stores additional metadata it has associated with that HTTP request in a `RequestNotes` object, which is primarily accessed in common code used in all requests (middleware, logging, rate limiting, etc.).